Friendship and Emotional Wellness

 Wellness and Social Connections

-Wellness isn’t just exercise and eating clean.
+Wellness isn’t just about exercising and eating well.
 Wellness begins with connection.
 To be well, whole and healthy, friendship is absolutely essential.
 Humans are naturally social beings.
 In fact, Harvard University research has found a strong link between the strength of our social relationships and our life expectancy.
 To form those social relationships this new year try the following:

 - Visualize.
 Imagine yourself in 2021 with better emotional wellness.
 See your new social network before you and the path to get there will emerge.
 Although visualization exercises may feel a little bit out of your comfort zone at first, they have been proven to work for athletes, race car drivers and are a common practice in goal setting.